Introducing Extralt: The Market Intelligence Layer for Ecommerce

 Ecommerce runs on data that's hard to get reliably.
 What are competitors actually charging?
 What's in stock at retailers who don't share inventory feeds?
 What alternatives exist outside any single catalog?
 The answers are on the open web, but getting them is the problem.

-Traditional scrapers broke constantly.
+Traditional scrapers break constantly.
 A retailer updates their product page layout, someone has to fix the selectors.
-10-15% of crawlers need weekly fixes, and engineering teams spend 20-30% of their time just keeping existing scrapers running.
+Teams end up maintaining brittle extraction code instead of using the product data.

 Then came the AI-powered tools.
 They adapted to layout changes, which was genuinely useful.
 But they run an LLM on every single page.
 At 100 pages, that's fine.
 At a million pages, the inference costs eat whatever ROI the data was supposed to provide.